ralexale/genlogs-technical-test-front/README.md

 7.  **`CarrierList.tsx`**:
     - Displays the carriers from the `carriers` state, updated by `handleSearch`.

-This flow allows for a reactive interface where the map and carrier list update based on user input and API responses, with state and complex logic managed by the `useMapLogic` hook.
+This flow allows for a reactive interface where the map and carrier list update based on user input and API responses, with state and complex logic managed by the `useMapLogic` hook and form handling streamlined by `react-hook-form`.

 ## Learn More